Finnrick - Ensuring a Safer and More Transparent Supply Chain

 For questions about our methodology or to suggest improvements, please contact our testing team.

-Last updated: 21 March 2025: adjusted minimum test score from 5 to 6 for a rating of A.
+Last updated: 9 May 2025: clarified our policy on data changes and the evolution of the methodology.
+30 April 2025: fixed typo in purity component example rating.
+21 March 2025: adjusted minimum test score from 5 to 6 for a rating of A.